galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 1. Create the bootstrap admin user and record their api key
 1. Add the bootstrap user to the *admin_users=* line in `galaxy.ini`
 1. Restart Galaxy
-1. Run Ephemeris *shed_install* script with the list of tools to install
+1. Run Ephemeris *shed-tools install* command with the list of tools to install
 1. Remove the bootstrap user from the *galaxy.ini* file
 1. Finally, restart Galaxy again for the change to take effect